 Academic Lead: Prof Fiona McNicholas, Prof in Child and Adolescent Psychiatry UCD and Consultant, CHI at Crumlin and Lucena Clinic, SJOG

-The Department of Psychiatry is delighted to be taking part in this year’s Summer Student Research Awards (SSRA) as we have done for many years with significant expansion this year.
-The SSRA programme is an undergraduate research initiative to support and showcase Undergraduate Research affiliated within the UCD School of Medicine.
+The Department of Psychiatry is delighted to be taking part in the Student Summer Research Awards (SSRA).
 The programme offers a selected group of students the opportunity to gain and make use of extensive research skills through a combination of individual supervision and group-based lectures.
-In previous years, group-based teaching had been conducted in the School of Medicine however, due to the Covid-19 pandemic we have had to adapt the delivery of the programme, meaning we have transitioned to Zoom.

 The group contribute actively to the teaching of trainee psychiatrists (Basic Specialist Training (BST)) and those specialising in child psychiatry (Higher Specialist Training (HST)).
 Courses delivered cover a full array of topics integral to psychiatry training including teaching about specific childhood and teenage mental health difficulties, treatments and therapeutic approaches as well as providing training on skills such as management and research skills essential to the consultant role.
 We also contribute to BST and HST training for paediatricians, and contribute to other teaching endeavours nationally such as the RCPI diploma courses.